josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </CalloutPlusQuote>

 MoErgo designates a pretty hefty portion of its website and printed materials to telling [the story of the Glove80's design](https://www.moergo.com/pages/glove80-ergonomic-keyboard-design-journey-1).
-It's undeniably impressive; over 500 experiments and prototypes are laid out in painstaking detail.
+It's undeniably impressive; over 500 experiments and prototypes are laid out in detail.
 The journey of assumptions being made, challenged, rethought and re-challenged is a testament to the designers' dedication to arriving at the best possible ergonomic solution.

 ---

 With all that preamble out of the way, let's get to the main course.

-As I'm writing this, I'm a couple of weeks into using the Glove80 as my full-time daily driver.
+As I'm writing this, I'm a few weeks into using the Glove80 as my full-time daily driver.
 I initially thought I might do a pros/cons list, but a lot of my observations really aren't either (or, are both at the same time), and so I think I'll take more of a scattershot approach.

 <figure>
 	<img src="/images/post_images/glove80/glove80-default.webp" alt="" />